alirezahabib/onlineclass-auto-join-greet/README.md

 ## Initial setup
 1. Download and extract `guest-greeting.workflow.zip` for guest classes and `user-greeting.workflow.zip` for classes that need user authentication.
 2. Open the workflow in macOS Automator.
-3. replace `https://www.example.com` on the first task with your URL.
+3. Replace `https://www.example.com` on the first task with your URL.
 4. In the shell script box `cat /Users/examplePath/greeting.rtf | pbcopy` replace the example path with your greeting rich-text-format file path.
 (Using plain text file `.txt` may prevent the text from getting pasted.)